 Although the Lotka-Volterra method for continuous reproduction is seldom used to estimate ND and RFD, there is extensive empirical work using similar models where reproduction occurs at discrete intervals.
 The annual plant model for discrete reproduction (Adler et al. 2007, Chesson 2008) is used most frequently to estimate ND and RFD (Levine and HilleRisLambers 2009, Godoy and Levine 2014, Godoy et al. 2017, Lanuza et al. 2018, Bimler et al. 2018, Matías et al. 2018, Broekman et al. 2019), but the closely related Ricker (Hart and Marshall 2013, Chu and Adler 2015) and Beverton-Holt (Cushing et al. 2004, Fujiwara et al. 2011, Germain et al. 2016, Hart et al. 2018) models could also be employed using a similar approach.

 1.3.1 Empirical approaches.
 Unlike the Lotka-Volterra model for continuous reproduction, which requires long timeseries for parameterization, the methods for discrete growth can be parameterized based on a single generation.
 To do this, an empiricist would grow each focal species at multiple different population densities of its own species and that of its competitor (Godoy and Levine 2014).
-At the end of the growing season, the number and viability of seeds produced by each individual plant in the absence of competition is used to calculate the proportion of seeds lost prior to the next growing season (i) and a fecundity term () used in Equation 5:
+At the end of the growing season, the number of seeds produced by each individual plant in the absence of competition is used to calculate the fecundity term () used in Equation 5: